msteveb/tmake/README.md

 $target      - The path to the target(s) of the rule ($BUILDDIR/$targetname)
 $inputs      - Any files mentioned with -inputs
 $depends     - Any files mentioned with -depends, plus any mentioned with -inputs
-$local       - The (relative) directory associated with the rule
+$local       - The (relative) source directory associated with the rule
 $build       - The (relative) build directory associated with the rule - outputs should go here
-$local       - The name of the local subdirectory

 In addition, any variables defined with 'define' (including variants) are available.